Getting Started with Ethereum Mining the video guide

 A: Unless you throw a fortune into mining hardware, your odds of generating ETH on your own are low.
 Pool-mining allow you to earn ETH in a regular and predictable way.

 Q: How do I get started with mining Ethereum?

-A: If you’ve got a suitable GPU, it’s a quick and painless matter of installing the Ethereum wallet and mining app then entering a few settings into your chosen pool’s website.
+A: If you’ve got a suitable GPU with at least 3GB RAM, it’s a quick and painless matter of making some tweaks in Windows, installing the mining app then entering a few settings from your chosen pool’s website.
 Further details are available in the Getting Started with Mining section.

 Here are some good reasons to mine Ethereum:

 - Mining can be a great way to subsidize the purchase of a new, high end GPU (or two or three…).

 - As Ethereum is easily traded for bitcoins (BTC), it’s a cheap way to slowly build up a hodling position in Bitcoin.
 Many influential people are very bullish on Bitcoin’s prospects for 2016 and later.